-When I was a young teenager, I had that dream of becoming a Hollywood star, like all teenagers do.
+When I was a young teenager, I had that dream of becoming a Hollywood star, as all teenagers do.
 In that hypothetical future of mine, I imagined that I would be a star that many generations to come would remember, not have my five minutes of fame and become forgotten like Lindsay Lohan, but something more like Jude Law.
 As the years passed, I had another dream on top of the old one – I wanted to become a star that would be inspiring to all the young children out there.
-Be as it may, my life has taken a different course, but I’m extremely happy that I became a writer and am able to share my words of inspiration with a significant number of you.
+Be as it may, my life has taken a different course, but I’m extremely happy that I became a writer and can share my words of inspiration with a significant number of you.

 Recently, I thought about the many people out there, especially gay, who cannot express themselves in the right way, and thus live a life that was not meant for them.
 Yes, listening to Madonna might have helped a bit, but still, it is I who was thinking about these things in the previous month.
 So let me start by saying that yes, I still have difficulties expressing myself and living by the very popular and cliché “be who you are and never change for anyone“ saying.
 Somewhere in my late teens, I realized I had been living by the rules set by others.
 I kept pushing my sexuality back, not realizing that it was extremely important for me to come out to the world, and regardless of being accepted or not, do the things and live the life I wanted.